nagyistge/ESP/documentation/custom_signatures/README.md

 `c.display_as` is not required.
 This was added for signatures when they are global, i.e. a signature is run in us-east-1, but the signature has no requirement on what region it runs in because the result is the same.
 `c.deep_inspection` is not required.
 Deep inspection allows you to set extra data on the alert or alerts that the signature is returning.
 The Deep Inspection section below provides details about this parameter.
 `c.unique_identifier` is not required.
 Unique identifier allows you to set data on a alert or alerts to make the signature more unique through data.
 This works in conjunction with deep inspection, and is explained more in the unique identifier section below.

+### `perform` Function

+Every custom signature requires a `perform` function.
+This is the entry point for the signature engine to call and pass in the live aws object.
+Please see the section below on the AWS object.

+### `aws` Object in `perform`

+This is a live AWS object that is a actually a ruby object passed into the javascript DSL during runtime.
+This object supports all the services ESP support as methods.
+These services are live API clients to AWS.
+Please see the section below for a list of each currently supported services.